isabella232/ProjectorControl/README.md

 Click Connect, and type the password: peel1234

-You write the python script and move it to the root of the Pi by typing
+You can write the python script and move it to the root of the Pi by typing
 - sudo cp Desktop/controller.py /root/